ubirch/ubirch-discovery-service/discovery-service-kafka-api/README.md

 In this body, a producer will send requests to the discovery-service-kafka module, that will store it in the configured JanusGraph instance and verify that the data has been correctly added.

+To test invalid request, the procedure is the following:
+* Delete the database
+* Read the first line of all file in resource/invalid/requests/[storing or parsing]/
+* For each file
+    * Send the wrong request
+    * Verify that the corresponding error available on resources/invalid/errorMessages/[storing or parsing]/ is thrown by the producer
+* Verify that no element were added to the database

 # Deployment
 TODO